Dunkindoughnutss/WEB101-PROJECT_BSIT3-D_DORMDASHUEP/README.md

 Welcome to our repository for Web Systems 101.

-Hello and welcome, Sir Tomas Paolo Alburan Echaluce!
+Hello and welcome, Sir Tomas Paolo Alburan Echaluce and Sir Ralph Michael Edralin!
 This repository contains all project files and documentation for our DormDash UEP web application.

 Project Team: